npge/npge/README.md

 Do not forget to replace `/path/to/npge-x.y.z` with the actual path.

+### Prepare a directory for the results

+All files with data and output files have fixed names.
+This is why it is recomended to make separate working directory for each task.

 ### Prepare fasta files with genomes

 #### Input file: table of genomes